Open the tabs to review the FAQs you are interested in.

 7) Yay!
 I’ve been awarded my grant!
 Now what?

 Congratulations!
 It is hard work to get a grant funded!
 Now, download the Project Data Sheet.
 Fill it out, paying particular attention to the budget information requested on page two.
-Get the required signatures, attach your award letter and bring it to us.
-We sign and take it to the Controller’s Office where they set up a separate account for the award from which you can draw funds to pay for your approved grant activities.
+Get the required signatures, including the Director of Sponsored Programs and Research, attach your award letter and provide it to the OSPR, where our Support Specialist will set up a separate account for the award from which you can draw funds to pay for your approved grant activities.
 PLEASE NOTE: The PDS is NOT available on Cayuse 424.

 1. I’m only asking for $100, do I still have to route my proposal through Cayuse?